DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/01_introduction.md

 structured digital document formats (such as XML or databases); but typically, this is only the case in scientific and technology-oriented publishing.
 Changes might also be minor for larger publishers that can afford outsourcing.
-Making an electronic (digital) publication next to a printed publication then is simply a matter of paying an external service provider such as a document engineering company or a media design bureau for turning a Microsoft Word or InDesign file into an e-book.
-This process can be quick if the book is visually simple - such as a novel or a textbook with little illustrations - and economic if many e-books will be sold.
+Making an electronic (digital) publication next to a printed publication then is simply a matter of paying an external service provider such as a document engineering company or a media design bureau for turning a Microsoft Word or InDesign file into an ebook.
+This process can be quick if the book is visually simple - such as a novel or a textbook with little illustrations - and economic if many ebooks will be sold.

 <strong>Change is major for small, arts-oriented publishers</strong>